Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Empirical Study on the Knowledge Intensity of Kernel Elements

 \section{Empirical Study on the Knowledge Intensity of Kernel Elements}

-Recent research has demonstrated that different parameters in pre-trained model exhibit varying contributions to downstream tasks \cite{he2023sensitivity, zheng2023regularized}.
+~ Recent research has demonstrated that different parameters in pre-trained models exhibit varying contributions to downstream tasks \cite{he2023sensitivity, zheng2023regularized}.
 Some studies even suggest that more tunable parameters do not necessarily lead to better performance, and fine-tuning a subset of model parameters could usually achieve comparable or even better performances~\cite{ding2023parameter}.
-Motivated by this, we seek to evaluate which parameters, $i.e.$, the elements in the convolution kernels of a deep model, are more pivotal to learn new knowledge of upcoming training data.
+Motivated by this, we seek to evaluate which parameters, $i.e.$, the elements in the convolution kernels of a deep model, are more pivotal for learning new knowledge of upcoming training data.
 Specifically, we define this character as the \emph{knowledge intensity of kernel elements}.